TarokoDev/ANSM-Portfolio/README.md

 3. Maybe replace custom components (buttons, links, cards, etc) with bullet-proof components like ShadCN/UI.
 4. Take advantage of OpenAI codex to have better understanding of codebase, suggest improvements, and faster development.

+## Branches

+main - The original code written in React, HTML, CSS, Javascript, you may encounter spaghetti code.
+This branch is deployed to Netlify.

+v1 - A copy of the main branch.

+v2 - Optimise and refactor code of copy of main branch.
+Transition from CSS to TailwindCSS (Work-in-progress)

 ## Setup